rembold-cs151-master/Lab24/README.md

 There are a lot of little classes to be written for today's lab, but many of them (and the methods within) are quite simple!
 See the posted lab for full instructions.

-I am going to try to get some tests working here, but we'll see how many I can get written in time!
+I haven't gotten any tests written for this lab yet, so just ensure that your classes can duplicate the functionality shown in the example at the end of the guide.